Pension Contribution Calculator 2026/27

 How this calculator works

-The calculator compares income tax with and without the pension contribution.
-The difference is the tax saving — the amount the government effectively contributes on your behalf.
-Net cost = gross contribution − tax saving.
+The calculator determines the true net cost of your pension contribution by comparing your income tax liability with and without the contribution.
+The difference is the tax saving — the amount the government effectively contributes on top of your own money.